Club Universitario de Deportes: Colors and badge

 Universitario's colors are cream (crema in Spanish), burgundy (granate in Spanish), and black.
 When playing a home game they use the cream-colored kit with black socks and when playing away they use the burgundy-colored kit with black socks.

 The club's colors at first were not cream.
-They started out with a white kit which had the badge on the chest.
+They started with a white kit that had the badge on the chest.
 During one of their early seasons, Universitario could not participate in an upcoming match because their uniforms had been sent to the laundry to be washed.
 The managers pleaded that they hurry with the laundry and they quickly washed them.
 However, when the club received the jerseys, they found that they were no longer white, but yellow.
 The laundry workers had forgotten to remove the badges from the jerseys and consequently the red color from the badges mixed with the white jerseys giving it a yellow tint.
 The club had no choice but to use the jersey to play.
 They managed to win that game and a few others as well and thus the club kept the new-colored kit as a good-luck charm.

 The badge is a red U inside a deep-red circle drawn by Luis Malaga, one of the founders of the club.